martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 If you're running Linux (and why wouldn't you be? 😉), you'll likely find pipx in your distro's repo(s); if not (or if the repo version's outdated), you can find [pipx on pypi](https://pypi.org/project/pipx/).
 For macOS and Windows users, installation guides are available in the [pipx Github repo](https://github.com/pypa/pipx).

+---

+Welcome to 'the Python pit' (a term affectionately contrived by yours truely).
+I'll be covering these drawbacks further in a related future post.